tmhughes81/enrollment_estimator/README.md

 Data System (IPEDS) Delta Cost Project Database from 2000-2012.
 It can be downloaded from here: http://nces.ed.gov/ipeds/deltacostproject/download/IPEDS_Analytics_DCP_87_12_CSV.zip

-After downloading, unzip the archive, and place the file 'delta_public_00_12.csv' in the same folder as 'enrollment_estimator.ipynb'.
+After downloading, unzip the archive, and place the files 'delta_public_87_99.csv' and 'delta_public_00_12.csv' in the same folder as 'enrollment_estimator.ipynb'.

 ## More Information